Iliac apophysitis is irritation, inflammation, and/or microtrauma of the tendons that originate off the front of the pelvis, above the hip.

 Iliac apophysitis is often due to overuse of the tendon/muscle during activities and sports.
-Onset of pain is gradual and there is usually no clear history of injury.
+The onset of pain is gradual and there is usually no clear history of injury.

-Occasionally, a sudden injury will occur due to excessive force across the apophysis from a strong muscle contraction.
+Occasionally, a sudden orthopedic injury will occur due to excessive force across the apophysis from a strong muscle contraction.
 This displaces a bony or cartilaginous fragment and is called an apophyseal avulsion fracture.
-Onset of pain is sudden and may be accompanied by swelling and weakness.
+The onset of pain is sudden and may be accompanied by swelling and weakness.
 This injury is most often seen in adolescent athletes between 10 and 17 years of age.

 - Gradual onset of pain, not necessarily related to a specific incident or injury

 - Sudden, persistent, or worsening pain following a single traumatic event